 “I want my birthright.
 I want to experience my true freedom.
 I want to express my true abundance and prosperity.
 I want to be and live as a clear, shining example of human abundance because that’s what I came to earth for.
 I know my prosperity will inspire prosperity for many others, and is a kind, generous, public service that I embody.
 I want to flow generous wealth to me and through me because it’s what my soul meant to do upon arriving here.
 I desire to touch hearts and invest in people and transform the world and resources and wealth definitely play a role in that, so I embrace this desire as good and healthy and sublime, now.
 This is my desire for true wealth.”

 Now Chloe’s financial mindset looks like this:

-Chloe knows she needs to master the law of attraction properly.
+Chloe should ‘get’ that it’s necessary to use the law of attraction properly.

 She knows that wealth is a set of beliefs first, a manifestation second.

 So she takes her currently low, basic belief of “Uhh… yeeaah…I believe, uh, that more money is coming to me (but it’s probably only 10 bucks or whatever,)” and does her best to strengthen it.